AET-DevOps25/team-cache-me-if-you-can/docs/problem-statement.md

 #### Scenario 3: Group Q&A History
 Before the final, a group of students revisits questions asked earlier in the semester, like _“Explain the difference between deadlock prevention and avoidance.”_ All answers are archived and searchable by keywords.

-#### Scenario 4: Alerts and Notifications
-The system notifies users when someone uploads new content or if the AI assistant detects an upcoming exam (from file names or keywords) and offers a summary.
-MIGHT REMOVE THIS

 ---